arrowtype/recursive/README.md

 | Linear Medium   | `RecursiveMonoB_020-LnrMd`       | Light themes                                     |
 | Casual Regular  | `RecursiveMonoB_020-CslRg`       | General, with more personality (try in terminal) |
 | Casual Regular  | `RecursiveMonoB_020-CslRg`       | With more personality, Light themes              |

+The `B_020` in these name string represents the current beta release version.
+It's possible this has shifted (I am releasing often at this point), so check what the release notes say.

 ## Using the project scripts in RoboFont